Top 15 Best Quarterbacks of All Time

 9. Ben Roethlisberger

-Benjamin Roethlisberger is a quarterback for the Pittsburgh Steelers.
+Benjamin Roethlisberger was a quarterback for the Pittsburgh Steelers.
 He began his professional career in 2004 with the Steelers, playing over 230 games and winning two Super Bowls.
 In 2006, he became the youngest starting Super Bowl-winning quarterback in NFL history, in only his second professional season.

 • Passer Rating: 93.8